Click on the links below to search for these subjects in the library catalogue:

 You can also narrow your search in the library catalogue to the geographic area or ethnic/cultural group you are researching.
 Sample searches include:

 Issues of particular magazines be sent to your local branch – please check with library staff.

 Ancestry is one of the largest collections of genealogical material in the world.
 Includes birth, marriage, death, census, church and military records, passenger lists and more, from Canada, U.S., U.K and other countries.
-Ancestry is a subscription-based service; your library card will get you access to Ancestry Library Edition on public internet stations in all ORL branches (access to Library Edition is not available outside of the library).
+Ancestry is a subscription-based service; your library card will get you access to Ancestry Library Edition on public internet stations in all ORL branches.
+It is also available at home until December 31, 2021.

 British Columbia Genealogical Society, http://www.bcgs.ca

 This site includes a list of genealogical and historical societies and groups for communities across BC.
 There are also links to BC public libraries, and digitized BC newspapers, and obituary indexes.
 (Last accessed June 2016).

 Along with Ancestry, this is one of the most comprehensive sources for doing family history research online.
 FamilySearch has partnered with the BC Archives to digitize a large amount of content, including BC Vital Events records, estate files, and land grant records.
 You’ll also find helpful guides on how locate records for countries around the world.

 Affiliate library access is available at the downtown Kelowna library branch, on its two research computer or when using the library’s Wi-Fi.
 With affiliate library access, patrons will be able to view millions of digital genealogical records that are normally restricted to the public.

 Genealogy and Family History – Library and Archives Canada, http://www.bac-lac.gc.ca/eng/discover/genealogy/Pages/introduction.aspx